 - Objective: The objective of this writing assignment is to reflect and apply concepts, ideas, and procedures to facilitate higher level learning.
 The assignment is designed so students can demonstrate the depth of knowledge related to the course content. - Focus: This assignment is designed to apply knowledge from the chapters and class discussions. - Format: Use Office365 or other file sharing method to work on it "live".
 Present your findings in a format that you feel comfortable using but would advise you create a Microsoft Teams Meeting and invite all participants (including facilitator) to record and distribute.
-Use the skills acquired through INTE125 and gained throughout course. - Students will be evaluated according to the attached rubric: Oral Presentation Rubric
+Use the skills acquired through INTE125 and gained throughout course. - Reflective writing will be double-spaced.
+Do not include title pages.
+Include your name at the top of each page.
+A minimum of one-inch margins on each side.
+12-point Times New Roman font is preferred.
+Each assignment should have a minimum length of 250 words but is not to exceed 500 words. - Students will be evaluated according to the attached rubric: Oral Presentation Rubric and the Reflective Writing Rubric